 What is psychedelics?

-So the word psychedelics takes its root to the Greek words ‘psyche’ which means soul or mind, and ‘delein’ which means to manifest.
+So the word psychedelics takes its root in the Greek words ‘psyche’ which means soul or mind, and ‘delein’ which means to manifest.
 So psychedelics are soul manifesting substances that give you an altered state of consciousness.
-This has to do with the stripping off of your own concept of self and reality.
+This has to do with stripping off of your own concept of self and reality.
 So many of you might have at some point question your reality.
 What is the bedrock of reality?
-How do you define the way we perceive the world as human beings… Is reality the outside, or inner world, or both, or beyond?
+How do you define the way we perceive the world as human beings… Is reality the outside, our inner world, or both, or beyond?
 And that’s what we call-think out of the box, without any restriction which of course can be problematic in regard to the actual society we live in- a confined system we are integrated from birth, which is why psychedelics like LSD, Psilocybin, and DMT are illegal.

-Psychedelics came in the limelight long before.
+Psychedelics came into the limelight long before.
 Remember the Summer of Love?
-Yes, I’m talking about the summer of 1967 where tens of thousands of young people headed to San Francisco to support a movement that valued peace, love and psychedelic drugs like LSD also known as acid.
+Yes, I’m talking about the summer of 1967 where tens of thousands of young people headed to San Francisco to support a movement that valued peace, love, and psychedelic drugs like LSD also known as acid.
 This counterculture drew its inspiration from the American psychologist and psychedelics advocator- Timothy Leary who boldly stated that ‘ the kids taking LSD aren’t gonna fight your wars, they are not going to join your cooperations.’’
-Obviously that seems to be like a threat to the capitalist system reliant on a non-resistant, and disciplined workforce.
+Obviously, that seems to be like a threat to the capitalist system reliant on a non-resistant, and disciplined workforce.

 While this is quite understandable yet the movement went a little bit too far, since LSD was taken as a recreational drug which is totally incorrect.